Radio-Amateur-Klub der TU Wien

 Installing the 40m/80m/160m triple band fan dipole

 Since June 2014, the trustee of the club is Christoph Mecklenbräuker (OE1VMC).
-The other two members of the board are Stefan Pratschner (OE1ABU) and Gerald Artner (OE1GAQ).
+The other two members of the board are Gerald Artner (OE1GAQ) and Thomas Pohl (OE3PTC).
 The club station is located at the Institute of Telecommunications.
 Our members share two things: Firstly, they are affiliated with TU Wien (or they were affiliated in the past).
 Secondly, they share their ham spirit and enthusiasm for ham radio.

 Shortwave Radio Activities

 The photos below show the shortwave radio antennas: A SteppIR DB36 Yagi antenna with four motor-controlled elements which is continuously tunable by remote control from 40m and 10m wavelength (left photo).
 Its construction, function, simulation and first experimental observations are discussed in the Icebird Talk “Die SteppIR DB36 Yagi Antenne” on June 11, 2015.
 Further, there is a triple band fan dipole in Inverted-V configuration for 160m, 80m, and 40m (right photo, slightly outdated).
 For shortwave radio (160m-10m) and VHF (6m), we use a FTDX-5000 transceiver.
 We operate all transmission modes from traditional CW and SSB, to fully digital.

 SteppIR DB36 Yagi (4 elements)

 The video below shows the SteppIR DB36 Yagi in its downtown Vienna environment:

 The club station participates regularly with its callsign OE1XTU in the All Austrian Contest 80/40m and Emergency Communication Exercise which takes place on May 01 every year.
 Also, the club station is honored to serve as one of the Austrian Headquarter stations OE0HQ in the annual IARU-HF World Championship in July.